ahiv/guidelines/README.md

 Our Go guidelines are heavily based on the [Effective Go Article](https://golang.org/doc/effective_go.html), with some exceptions:
-  - As stated in the [General Coding Guidelines](### General Coding Guidelines), identifier names should be descriptive and never acronyms or one character long.
-Its common for go code to use acronyms for receiver function parameters, **don't do that**.
+  - As stated before, identifie, names should be descriptive and never acronyms or one character long.
+    It's common for go code to use acronyms for receiver function parameters, **don't do that**.
   - Since go indentation is one tab, following lines of code should be in every go containing repositories `.editorconfig`: